-The corporate governance framework provides a clear statement of respective roles and responsibilities and how they are delegated.
-The framework was reviewed and a revised version published in December 2016.
+The Corporate Governance Framework provides a clear statement of respective roles and responsibilities and how they are delegated.
+The framework is in the process of being reviewed and a revised and updated version will be published in 2018.

 3.6 Principle F: Managing Risks and performance through robust internal control and strong public financial management